ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 --------------------------------------------

 You can install `MobaXterm <https://mobaxterm.mobatek.net/>`_ on your workstation and use it to connect to Nightingale nodes using SSH.
-MobaXterm enables an SSH connection and provides other useful utilities you can use when communicating with a cluster, such as file transfer and editing.
+MobaXterm enables an SSH connection and provides other useful utilities, such as file transfer and editing.

 Use the following steps to install MobaXterm and connect to Nightingale.
-Nightingale has extra security to protect the data stored on it, so configuring this connection is slightly more complicated than other HPC clusters.
+Nightingale has extra security to protect the data stored on it, so configuring this connection is slightly different than other HPC clusters.
 The difference involves adding the SSH connection to the secure bastion node; this is described in Steps 5 and 6 of the one-time setup instructions.

-One-time setup
+One-time Setup
 ~~~~~~~~~~~~~~~

-#. `Download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ and install it on your Windows workstation.
+#. `Download and install MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_.

    You can install either the Portable or Installer edition of MobaXterm.
-You will need to have admin privileges to install the Installer edition.
+You will need to have admin privileges on your machine to install the Installer edition.
    The Portable edition does not require admin privileges, to use it **extract** the downloaded zip file and click **mobaxterm.exe**.

 #.
 Launch the MobaXterm application and click **Session** in the upper left to start an SSH session.